JasonDClarke/carousel/README.md

 ### Prerequisites

 None!
-Build versions use es6 and sass.
+Prebuild versions use es6 and sass.

-### Essential Files

-es5/Carousel.js

-css/Carousel.css

-css/extraAnimations.css if extra animations are required
+To examine prebuild code see Carousel.js and Carousel.scss in root folder.

 ## Running the Tests